bryxli/github-secret-manager/CONTRIBUTING.md

 1. Make sure there’s an [open issue](https://github.com/bryxli/github-secret-manager/issues) that your PR addresses.
 2. Fork the repository and create your branch from `main`.
-3. Submit your pull request using [our PR template](https://github.com/bryxli/github-secret-manager/tree/main/.github/pull_request_template.md).
+3. Submit your pull request using [the PR template](https://github.com/bryxli/github-secret-manager/compare).
 4. In your PR description, **link the issue number** using `Closes #issue-number` so it’s automatically closed when the PR is merged.

 ## ✅ Checklist Before Submitting